 A Smart Girl's Guide: Getting It Together: How to Organize Your Space, Your Stuff, Your Time--and Your Life (Smart Girl's Guides) by Erin Falligant

-This is specifically for girl teens.
+This is specifically for female teens.
 There are fun quizzes, lots of ideas, and advice to help organize their lives and keep them that way.

 Life / Time Management Skills / Project Planning

-These books are intended for 10 years older children and older as well.
+This next section of books will help children with life, time management skills, and project planning.
+These books are intended for 10-year-old children and older as well.

 A Kid's Guide to Organizing by Jarrett G. Carter, Jolene T. Carter

 Kids wrote this book for kids.
-It is for 7 to 13 years old children.
+It is for 7 to 13-year-old children.
 It covers school issues, time management, and home organization.